ICTU/netbox_slm/README.md

 ## Installation Guide

-When using the Docker version of NetBox, first follow the netbox-docker [quickstart](https://github.com/netbox-community/netbox-docker#quickstart) instructions to clone the netbox-docker repo and set up the ``docker-compose.override.yml``.
+When using the Docker version of NetBox, first follow the `netbox-docker` [quickstart](https://github.com/netbox-community/netbox-docker#quickstart) instructions to clone the `netbox-docker` repository and set up the ``docker-compose.override.yml``.

 Next, follow these instructions (based on the NetBox docker variant [instructions](https://github.com/netbox-community/netbox-docker/wiki/Configuration#custom-configuration-files))